vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/justyna-field.md

 #### Link to a specific block of your code on Github that you feel not great about
 * Why do you feel not awesome about the code?
 What challenges did you face trying to write/refactor it?

 I do not feel awesome about not completing the sorting function.
-It was harder than I thought it would be. jQuery ''bubbling' made it hard to create events on elements inside folders.
+It was harder than I thought it would be. jQuery ''bubbling' made it difficult to create events on elements inside folders.
 I tried url validation by either using regex, or npm package, and could not make it to work.
 Also, the heroku page does not represent the most up-to-date version of my app.
 I didn't know how to update my app on heroku.